dgoetz/graphing-training/sections/collectd/01_collectd.md

 !SLIDE
 # collectd

 collectd is a daemon that runs on your server and collects periodically performance data about several parts of the system.
-One of many plugins is "write_graphite" which lets you send those collected data to a Graphite server.
+One of many plugins is *write_graphite* which lets you send those collected data to a Graphite server.

 collectd provides a lot of plugins by default.
 Each plugin serves a specific set of data and mostly can be configured to fit your needs.
 Some plugins differ from others, for example there are plugins which are just for forwarding the statistics to receivers like Graphite.
 There are also plugins which enable you to write your own plugins in languages like Perl, Python or Java.